 Go is known for its immense complexity, with an estimated 10170 possible outcomes—more than the number of atoms in the universe.
 AlphaGo, leveraging vast computational power, learned and refined its strategy in real time.
 However, the Go board is a highly controlled environment, with all variables known and finite.
 In such a setting, AlphaGo’s victory was almost inevitable.

 But the real world is far more complex than a Go board.
-AlphaGo was trained on high-quality, publicly available data from world-class players, optimizing its performance within a structured environment.
-In contrast, the challenges in the real world are much more unpredictable.
+AlphaGo was trained on high-quality, publicly available games played by world-class players, refining its performance through infinite repetitions.
+While its capabilities are assured within the confined space of a Go board against a single opponent, the real world introduces countless variables, and accessing all high-quality data is fundamentally unattainable.

 Take the complexity of a manufacturing floor as an example.
 Variables like temperature, humidity, noise, equipment wear, and scheduling all interact, influencing machine performance and even the timing of part replacements.
 Additionally, variations in worker skills and changing conditions add to the dynamic nature of the production environment.
 This complexity is far beyond what AlphaGo was designed to handle.